DMGCK/fs-journal/quizzes/week02.md

 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
 The DOM stands for Document Object Model.
+Everything begins with the document, then each other piece can be accessed through the document.
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+Primitives: Bools, Null, Undefined, Number, BigInt, String, and symbol.

+Objects: Object.
 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->